 When exposed to the harsh elements for such an extended period of time, an incredible patina is rendered.
 These characteristics of old growth timber combined with the century old wood working processes, like hand hewn and hand sawn techniques, creates a look that cannot be reproduced with new wood.
 It’s this rustic beauty that makes reclaimed, recycled, and repurposed antique wood in such high demand.

 Where does reclaimed wood come from?

-We carefully salvage barn wood timbers, siding, and other architectural elements from condemned barns and structures alike that are no longer in use.
+We carefully salvage barn wood timbers, siding, and other architectural elements from condemned barns and structures that are no longer in use.
 Factory and mill floors from the Industrial Revolution era were made predominantly with heart pine, maple, and oak and prove tremendously sturdy today.
-Real Antique Wood is one of the largest suppliers in Northern New Jersey carrying more than 1 million board feet ready for installation and finishing.
+Real Antique Wood is one of the largest reclaimed wood suppliers in the Northeast carrying more than 1 million board feet ready for installation and finishing.

 What are the advantages of reclaimed wood floors?

 Reclaimed wood is all old growth wood, with a richer color, grain, and density than new wood.
 It can be finished to your exact specifications, whether you want an antique look or modern feel, our mill is able to fabricate exactly what you’re looking for.

 Reclaimed barn wood has been naturally drying since it was first cut, adjusting to changes in humidity by expanding and contracting over many decades.
 It is the only type of wood that can be installed over radiant heating systems.
 New wood that has been milled and kiln dried is subject to shrinking after it is installed.
 Reclaimed wood has been lived on and used — there are scratches, wear and tear from many decades, that all lend to the unique charm of the wood.
 Naturally, it hides nicks, scratches, or dents that eventually occur over time in your home or business, and doesn’t deter from it’s beauty.